aws-samples/lambda-refarch-webapp/README.md

 The services and resources configured by the AWS CloudFormation template can be tested with the HTML page `index.html`, which relies on the HTML, JavaScript, and CSS files found in this repo.
 You can copy these files to the S3 bucket created by the AWS CloudFormation script.

 ## Instructions
+**Important:** The provided CloudFormation template retreives its Lambda code from a bucket in the us-east-1 region.
+To launch this sample in another region, please modify the template and upload the Lambda code to a bucket in that region.

 This example demonstrates receiving votes via text message from users via a phone number.
 To duplicate the system built by this architecture, you will need to set up a phone number with a third party, like [Twilio](http://twilio.com).
 For full details, read [our post](https://medium.com/aws-activate-startup-blog/building-dynamic-dashboards-using-aws-lambda-and-amazon-dynamodb-streams-part-ii-b2d883bebde5) on the [AWS Startup Collection at Medium](https://medium.com/aws-activate-startup-blog).